Posterior longitudinal ligament

-The posterior longitudinal ligament is a ligament connecting the posterior surfaces of the vertebral bodies of all of the vertebrae.
+The posterior longitudinal ligament is a ligament connecting the posterior surfaces of the vertebral bodies of all of the vertebrae of humans.
 It weakly prevents hyperflexion of the vertebral column.
 It also prevents posterior spinal disc herniation, although problems with the ligament can cause it.

-Structure
+Anatomy

 The posterior longitudinal ligament is situated within the vertebral canal.
-It extends along the posterior surfaces of the bodies of the vertebrae, from the body of the axis to the sacrum and possibly the coccyx.
-It is continuous with the tectorial membrane of atlanto-axial joint.
+It extends across the posterior surfaces of the bodies of the vertebrae.
+It extends superoinferiorly between the body of the axis superiorly, and (sources differ) the sacrum and possibly the coccyx or upper sacral canal inferiorly.
+It is continuous with the tectorial membrane of atlanto-axial joint superiorly, and with the deep dorsal sacrococcygeal ligament inferiorly.

+The ligament gradually grows narrower inferiorly.
 The ligament is thicker in the thoracic than in the cervical and lumbar regions.
 In the thoracic and lumbar regions, it presents a series of dentations with intervening concave margins.

-The posterior longitudinal ligament is narrow at the vertebral bodies, where it covers the basivertebral veins, and widens at the intervertebral disc space.
-It is generally quite wide and thin.
+The posterior longitudinal ligament is generally quite wide and thin, and has serrated edges.
+It is narrow at the vertebral bodies (where it is firmly attached and where it covers the basivertebral veins), and broader over the intervertebral discs (to which it attaches less firmly to allow for the passage of the basivertebral veins).

+Structure

-This ligament is composed of smooth, shining, longitudinal fibers, denser and more compact than those of the anterior ligament, and consists of superficial layers occupying the interval between three or four vertebræ, and deeper layers which extend between adjacent vertebrae.
+This ligament is composed of smooth, shining, longitudinal fibers - denser and more compact than those of the anterior longitudinal ligament - and consists of superficial layers occupying the interval between three or four vertebræ, and deeper layers which extend between adjacent vertebrae.
 Deep fibres run between each vertebral body.
 Superficial fibres run between multiple vertebrae.